-Restaurants

-Restaurants newly Restaurants

-in operation opened closed

-throughout during the during the

-the period period period Total
+Restaurants in operation throughout the period Restaurants newly opened during the period Restaurants closed during the period Total

-(HK\$ '000, except nu mber of restaurants)
+(HK\$ '000, except nui mber of restaurants 5)

 Year ended March 31, 2010

-Revenue 400,471 35,300 435,771
+Revenue 400,471 35,300 - 435,771

-Percentage of total revenue 91.9% 8.1% 100%
+Percentage of total revenue 91.9% 8.1% - 100%

-Number of restaurants 12 1 13
+Number of restaurants 12 1 - 13

 Year ended March 31, 2011

 Revenue 481,714 101,999 8,962 592,675

 Percentage of total revenue 81.3% 17.2% 1.5% 100%

 Number of restaurants 12 5 1 17

 Year ended March 31, 2012

-Revenue 724,787 23,535 748,322
+Revenue 724,787 23,535 - 748,322

-Percentage of total revenue 96.9% 3.1% 100%
+Percentage of total revenue 96.9% 3.1% - 100%

-Number of restaurants 17 3 20
+Number of restaurants 17 3 - 20

 Three months ended June 30, 2012

-Revenue 210,302 8,733 219,035
+Revenue 210,302 8,733 - 219,035

-Percentage of total revenue 96.0% 4.0% 100%
+Percentage of total revenue 96.0% 4.0% - 100%

-Number of restaurants 20 3 23
+Number of restaurants 20 3 - 23

 Restaurants incur various costs and expenses before they open and new restaurants generally experience lower results of operations during the first few months of operation due to initially lower sales and higher start-up operating costs.
 A new restaurant generally requires a period of time from its opening to achieve target performance income.
-We opened 12 new restaurants(3) during the Track Record Period.
+We opened 12 new restaurants(3) during the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012.
 As at the Latest Practicable Date, nine of these 12 restaurants have achieved breakeven, which we consider to be the point at which the monthly revenue is at least equal to the monthly expenses(4) of a restaurant.
 On average, these nine new restaurants(5) require approximately one to two months to breakeven.
 The other three new restaurants have not yet achieved breakeven.
-As at the Latest Practicable Date, six of the 12 new restaurants opened during the Track Record Period have reached the investment payback point, which we consider the amount of time it takes for the accumulated net profit from a restaurant to cover the costs of opening and operating the restaurant up to that point, including incurred capital expenditures and ongoing cash and non-cash operating expenses.
-The average investment payback period for these six new restaurants opened during that Track Record Period that have reached such point (6) is approximately 12 months.
-The other six restaurants opened during the Track Record Period have not yet achieved investment payback.
+As at the Latest Practicable Date, six of the 12 new restaurants opened during the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012 have reached the investment payback point, which we consider the amount of time it takes for the accumulated net profit from a restaurant to cover the costs of opening and operating a restaurant, including incurred capital expenditures and ongoing cash and non-cash operating expenses.
+The average investment payback period for these six new restaurants opened during that the period consisting of the three years ended

-(1) Excludes our share of results from the two restaurants owned by our Jointly-Controlled Entities.
+&lt;sup>(1) Excludes our share of results from the two restaurants owned by our Jointly-Controlled Entities.

-(2) Excludes one restaurant in Hong Kong and one restaurant in Macau owned by our Jointly-Controlled Entities.
+&lt;sup>(2) Excludes one restaurant in Hong Kong and one restaurant in Macau owned by our Jointly-Controlled Entities.

-(3) Excludes one restaurant in Macau owned by one of our Jointly-Controlled Entities.
+&lt;sup>(3) Excludes one restaurant in Macau owned by one of our Jointly-Controlled Entities.